New to Vaping?

 Before choosing your e-cig there are a few things that every new vaper needs to know;

 2. You will probably cough at first.
 This is normal.
-The sensation of vaping is different to smoking.
-Most smokers will cough the first time they try vaping, this is usually down to inhaling like a smoker not a vaper (which we will cover in more detail later).
+The sensation of vaping is different from smoking.
+Most smokers will cough the first time they try vaping, this is usually down to inhaling like a smoker, not a vaper (which we will cover in more detail later).
 Vapour also feels ‘thicker’ than smoke as you inhale, and this can cause a cough from the change in sensation.
-This is temporary, and will pass within a few days of starting vaping.
+This is temporary and will pass within a few days of starting vaping.

 4. There might be false starts.
 You are attempting to change a habit that you may have had for years.
 Some people will pick up an e-cig and never touch a cigarette again, others will slowly cut down over time.
 The idea is, if you have one cig in the morning or ten through the day, don’t beat yourself up over it.
 If you are craving a cigarette it might be that something needs adjusting; your e-liquid strength for example.

 5. Vape like a vaper, not a smoker.
 The first mistake people usually make is attempting to vape like a smoker.
 When you puff harder on a cigarette you get more smoke; this does not work when vaping.
 There is nothing already lit and burning, so your e-cig needs time to produce vapour.
 You have to vape like a vaper.
 Longer, slow and steady puffs make a world of difference.

 6. You may get frustrated.
 Smokers get their nicotine hit almost instantly; cigarettes have been tweaked over many years to ensure this happens.
 The nicotine hit from vaping takes slightly longer, but on the flip side, the satisfied feeling lasts longer.
 If you have had a vape and still feel that familiar craving, just wait a few minutes.
 It is difficult to not be frustrated, but you will be surprised how quickly you adapt to this difference.